 If you purchase Cubase 9 Pro, then you are given an arsenal of tools that will easily provide you with the majority of what you need to make any modern musical style.
 Some creativity may be necessary for certain sounds, but that’s simply what music is about.
 Steinberg does not provide you with many excuses to not make what you want.

-This post took 50+ hours to research, photograph, write and edit.
+`This post took 50+ hours to research, photograph, write and edit.
 3 full work days of writing and editing alone.
-It's over 10,000 words with 70+ carefully taken images.
-If you appreciate the information presented then please donate!
+It’s over 10,000 words with 70+ carefully taken images.
+If you appreciate the information presented then please consider joining patreon or donating!